Bubuto24/BSPro/README.md

 <br>

 # Update Guide
-* Running BSPro with key generator results in the **disablement** of checking of updates
+* Running BSPro with key generator results in the **disablement** of checking of updates.

 * As a workaround, the installation script will provide a launcher (VBS script) that will provide for both the launching of BSPro and checking of updates.
 <br>